 E. Berkeley Food Policy Council

-since May, 1999, consisting of a wide range of Berkeley residents
+May, 1999, consisting of a wide range of Berkeley residents and agency

-and agency providers and open to all interested persons, shall serve
+providers and open to all interested persons, shall serve in an advisory

-in an advisory capacity to the Department of Health and Human Services
+capacity to the Department of Health and Human Services and City Council

-and City Council on food issues and provide a forum to discuss food-related
+on food issues and provide a forum to discuss food-related topics of concern

-a year at hours convenient for public participation.
-The Berkeley
+at hours convenient for public participation.
+The Berkeley Food Policy

-Food Policy Council will provide technical assistance to City programs,
+Council will provide technical assistance to City programs, staff and

-staff and community groups in the implementation of this Food and
+community groups in the implementation of this Food and Nutrition Policy

-utilizing these practices may have risks that are at acceptable
+these practices may have risks that are at acceptable levels for human

-of the advancement of such technologies that prompt their exclusion
+of such technologies that prompt their exclusion in this policy.

 Purchase of agricultural conservation easement programs compensate

-Selling an easement allows farmers to cash in a percentage of the
+an easement allows farmers to cash in a percentage of the equity in their

-equity in their land, thus creating a financially competitive alternative
+land, thus creating a financially competitive alternative to development.